 Saint Barthélemy, A Super Swanky Beach Vacation

-It’s difficult to decide which the best Caribbean Island is.
+It’s difficult to decide what island provides the best Caribbean vacations.
 First, because I have a lot of friends in many islands and I want to keep them.
 Second, because I do honestly believe they are all small pieces of paradise on Earth.

 And if somebody tells you that they are all the same, do not believe them.
 The only thing they have in common is white sand beaches and turquoise waters.
 But the culture, folklore and the charm of each island is very much unique.